Temecula Home Loans

 Art Whaley, Chief Lending Officer, Rural 1st, as quoted in The Lane Report (July 2020)

-That description fits the Temecula horse-property buyer almost perfectly.
-The buyer profile is no longer the third-generation rancher with calloused hands.
+That quote describes the Temecula horse-property buyer almost word for word.
+The buyer profile in 2026 is not the third-generation rancher with calloused hands and a chest freezer full of last year's beef.
 It is the orthopedic surgeon from Mission Viejo, the software engineer from Carlsbad, the dual-physician household from north San Diego County.
-They want acreage, horses, and trails, and they also want a working home office, fast internet, a five-minute drive to a decent espresso, and high schools their teenagers will not boycott.
+They want acreage, horses, and trail access, and they also want fast fiber, a working home office, a five-minute drive to a decent espresso, and high schools their teenagers will not boycott on principle.

 Specialist rural lenders understand that profile.
-National branch lenders often do not.
-The mismatch is why so many Temecula horse-property contracts go into escrow with a conventional pre-approval and come out the other end with the buyer scrambling to refile with a Farm Credit lender five days before closing.
+National branch lenders rarely do.
+The mismatch is why so many Temecula horse-property contracts go into escrow with a conventional pre-approval and come out the other end with the buyer scrambling to refile with a Farm Credit lender five days before closing, watching their earnest money do a slow-motion dance toward the seller's pocket.

 The appraisal is where most deals quietly die